dbyy/ArrayLookup/README.md

 # ArrayLookup
-some arrays operations in Clipper code
+some array operations in Clipper code